Where to get online therapy and counselling in Singapore

 The eCounselling Centre – also known as eC2 – was founded by Fei Yue Community Services for Singaporean youth and young adults who seek some comfort in anonymity.

 Those new to the platform can use their Quick Chat feature to speak to a counsellor (weekdays from 10AM-12PM and 2PM-5PM) for free, so you don’t have to worry about not being able to afford expensive therapy fees.

 7. Alliance Counselling – Multilingual counsellors with 10 languages

 Image credit: Alliance Counselling

 Singapore is a melting pot of cultures and languages, and not everyone is comfortable with sharing their concerns in English.
 This is where Alliance Counselling comes in.
-Their team of multilingual counsellors and psychologists are well-versed in providing professional support across 10 languages including English, Mandarin, Malay, Tamil, Cantonese, Hokkien, Filipino, Thai, and French.
+Their team of multilingual counsellors and psychologists are well-versed in providing professional support across 10 languages including English, French, Italian, Spanish, Portuguese, Mandarin, Cantonese, Korean, Hindi, and Dutch.

 The first step to conquering any addiction is to acknowledge that you need help and start the process.
 The National Addictions Management Service is offering free advice for those with gambling addiction with their para-counsellors on their online web counselling service that’s available from 8AM-11PM daily.

 9. Talk Your Heart Out – Chat with therapist on-the-go via video, audio, or text

 Talk Your Heart Out is an online-based counselling service based in Singapore that lets you talk to your therapist through video, voice call, or just through text.
 The many options available for a consultation make it so that you don’t feel obligated to show your face if you’re having a bad day.

 They also have both therapists and coaches, the latter of whom are there to help you develop your personal or professional life goals.